Kosovo Security Force: Personnel

 Any citizen of Kosovo over the age of 18 is eligible to serve in the Kosovo Security Force.
 Active members of the Kosovo Security Force are not legally allowed to run for, or serve in the Assembly of Kosovo.
 The membership of the Kosovo Security Force is required to reflect the ethnic composition of the country.
 Members of the Security Force are protected from discrimination on the basis of gender or ethnicity.

-The Ministry of Defense has taken active steps to recruit women into the Security Force.
+The Ministry of Defence has taken active steps to recruit women into the Security Force.
 As of 2015, women made up 8.52% of the uniformed service members of the Security Force and 32% of the Ministry as a whole.
 Of the 203 women in uniform in the Security Force, 21 are officers; the highest ranking woman in the Security Force is a Major-general Irfete Spahiu.

-According to the Law on the Kosovo Security Force, KSF can have up to 5,000 active soldiers and up to 3,000 reservists, but it allows the Force to recruit above that number based on strategic defense reviews.
+According to the Law on the Kosovo Security Force, KSF can have up to 5,000 active soldiers and up to 3,000 reservists, but it allows the Force to recruit above that number based on strategic defence reviews.
 As of 2023, KSF has surpassed the 5,000 active members threshold and is steadily recruiting over 1,000 new members per year.